davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.pplsoft/index.md

 #### Grading

 ```
-Please submit all queries in a single .txt file.

 [35pt] Basic queries Q1 - Q7 (5pts each)
 [60pt] Completion of queries Q8 - Q13.
 (10pts each)
 [10pt] Update queries Q14 - Q15.
 (5pts each)